 One half of BOSH’s Smithsister Duo.
 Dabbles in keyless flutes.
 Only band member who actually enjoys the key of B-flat.
 Sometimes harangues her bandmates about obscure music theory rules until she remembers she’s in a FOLK band, gosh darn it, and you’ve got to break a few rules in order to make a great folk-music omelette.

 The other half of BOSH’s Smithsister Duo.
 Reluctant fiddler, triangle virtuoso, and surreptitious sheet-music doodler.

 The meanest, leanest, banjo-pickin’

-college dean interim provost this side of the Mississippi.
+college dean mathematician this side of the Mississippi.
 He has a wristband (that’s a Paul Simon joke), and sports a really awesome hat.

 Holds the band together with a combination of bass playing, American grit, and a farm-tested pair of suspenders.
 Ask him about trains.